 For example, in regard to the need for appropriate burden sharing by User States, Proposal 2-4 of the Tokyo Declaration states that "In recognition of coastal states' burdens in discharging their ocean governance responsibilities, user states should provide to coastal states appropriate financial and technical assistance.
 States and organizations should work to create systems to facilitate such cooperation."
-This is intended to be a concrete proposal towards realization of Article 43 of UNCLOS, for the strengthening of safety measures in the Malacca Straits, an area that has lately drawn much international attention.
-While we should follow the recent positive efforts to address this problem by the IMO and User States, there is also a need to deepen the debate on the interpretation and application of the relevant articles in UNCLOS.
+This is intended to be a concrete proposal towards realization of Article 43 of UNCLOS, for the strengthening of safety measures in the Malacca Straits, an area which has lately drawn much international attention.
+Along with attention towards positive efforts to address this problem by the IMO and User States, there is a need to deepen the debate on the interpretation and application of the relevant articles in UNCLOS.